Can we prove that Spirit exists? Does the Soul exist? If so, how do we do it?

 Does spirit exist based on this proof alone?
 Many early researchers thought so.
 And, the early pioneers of psychology, like Carl Jung.
 He uses the term collective unconscious as structures of the unconscious mind that we share with all beings of the same species.

-We can discount the assertions of religious mythology and its superstitions regarding life after death.
-Mythology is not a proof.
+We can discount all the assertions of religious mythology and its superstitions.
+There is no credible proof for life after death.
+Belief in mythology is not proof.
 We can also discount near-death experiences.
-These experiences always reflect the dominant cultural narrative of the individual, these vary from culture to culture.
+These experiences always reflect the dominant cultural narrative.
+These superstitions vary from culture to culture.
 So, although these experiences are interesting they don’t prove the existence of Soul or Spirit.
 We would need a common experiential element.

 What we need is a common experiential element that transcends cultural and societal boundaries.
 This leads us to the experiential proofs.